Founded in 1949, Centennial Community & Recreation Association is one of the oldest continuing community organizations in the Toronto area.

 What we do

-With the support of our members, CCRA sponsors and plans events for all ages like Winterfest, Summer Concert Series, Heritage Day and the Waterfront Festival.
-We sponsor school activities, scholarships and 2nd Highland Creek Scouting.
+With the support of our members, CCRA sponsors and plans events for all ages, including Winterfest, Summer Evening concerts and the Waterfront Festival.

-CCRA represents the Centennial community to all levels of government about local planning and development issues.
-We advocate for changes that meet the needs of our residents.
+CCRA represents the Centennial community at all levels of government on local planning and development issues.
+We advocate for changes on behalf of our residents.

 Who We Are